CTXz/TinyWS2812/readme.md

 To import the driver on platformio, simply look for its name in the extensions browser and download the extension.

 Importing the driver into the Arduino IDE is a little nasty, due to its limitations of now allowing one to define compile macros, as well as its incompatibility with c files.
-To still be able to import this project into the Arduino IDE, I have written a bash script, called makearduinolib, which can be found in the tools/ folder of this project.
+To still be able to import this project into the Arduino IDE, I have written a bash script to generate an Arduino-IDE compatible library, called makearduinolib.sh, which can be found in the tools/ folder of this project.
 To run it, simply execute: